mlabs-haskell/hercules-gh-pages/README.md

       -- you probably want to change these
   , rewriteHistory :: Boolean ? true
-      -- if true, script resets history on target branch to a single (newest) commit -- if you need history preserved, change this to false }
+      -- if true, script resets history on target branch to a single (newest) commit -- if you need history preserved, change this to false; in this case, target branch must exists on remote -- otherwise the script will fail
+  }

 pkgs.mkGhPagesEffect ::